bfeldatwilio/node-react-canvas/README.md

 The server is an njinx server with two endpoints.
 One redirects all requests to the react apps publish folder.
 The other takes the `post` to the sign endpoint, and redirects to the `/` root.

 The `post` request includes a signed request from Salesforce, but since this isn't a server rendered application, we cannot use it to serve our content.
-Instead this endpoint is used for the `canvas` app to trust our url.
+We should however validate that the signed request is valid by using the canvas apps consumer secret (TODO).

 The client is a react application using functional components.
 The app utilizes the [Salesforce Canvas sdk](https://github.com/forcedotcom/SalesforceCanvasJavascriptSDK).
 The first thing the app does is request a signed request.
 Typically you should validate the request based on it's signature and your consumer key, however since this is loaded in the app, this doesn't seem necessary.